 Wage Rate

 Apprentice wage increases with skill and experience.
-Fully qualified workers earn up to $29.00 per hour depending on geographic location.
-Some employers may offer benefits and overtime opportunities.
+Fully qualified workers earn an average of $28.00-$42.00 per hour.

 Self-Rating